TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 5/Matthew 5.7.md

 ---

-Blessed are the merciful: for they shall obtain mercy.
+Blessed are the merciful, for they shall obtain mercy.